- Phone number

 My first session

-First sessions are primarily 60 minute sessions focussing on assessing the individual's needs, the motivation and expectations of counselling and the projection for this work going forward.
+First sessions are primarily 60 minutes long, focussing on assessing the individual's needs, the motivation and expectations of counselling and the projection for this work going forward.

 What I can help with